jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 But my home life was also a traumatic experience.

 Because of physical and emotional abuse, I never felt safe at home.
 In fact, when I got to high school (one across town, 20 minutes away by car and an hour away by bus, in a completely different socioeconomic class), I spent as little time at home as possible.
-I played 3 sports, always had a job, or went to my friend's house nearly everyday after school.
+I played 3 sports, always had a job, or went to my friend's house nearly every day after school.

 Before then, school wasn't a place I looked forward to going to either.